Free Market Capitalism, R.I.P.

 Famous filmmaker, Michael Moore, offers 10 specific recommendations for the financial markets’ bailout:

-special prosecutor to criminally indict anyone on
+1) Appoint a special prosecutor to criminally indict anyone on All Street who knowingly contributed to this collapse.

 2) The rich must pay for their own bailout.